YeungKC/Hakuba/README.md

 > Hakuba supports mdx and HTML `script` tags for pages and posts, so don't make them public-editable❗❗❗

-Only the post named `index` will be used as the main configuration.
+Only the page named `index` will be used as the main configuration.
 Here is an [example](https://github.com/YeungKC/Hakuba/discussions/3).

 ### Setup Webhooks